Delayed growth is poor or abnormally slow height or weight gains in a child younger than age 5. This may just be normal, and the child may outgrow it.

 Contact your health care provider if you are concerned about your child's growth.
 Medical evaluations are important even if you think developmental delays or emotional issues may be contributing to a child's delayed growth.

-If your child is not growing due to a lack of calories, your health care provider can refer you to a nutrition expert who can help you choose the right foods to offer your child.
+If your child is not growing due to a lack of calories, your provider can refer you to a nutrition expert who can help you choose the right foods to offer your child.

 What to Expect at Your Office Visit